Shady Pines Saloon

 If you're more drawn towards a bargain, you're in luck — Shady Pines has a killer daily happy hour.
-Between 4–6pm, the bar is mixes $10 margaritas and negronis, and slings $3 house spirits and beers.
+Between 4–6pm, the bar is mixes $10 margaritas and negronis, and slings $4 house spirits, wines and beers.

 The bar's don't-give-a-damn attitude coupled with its staff's expert liquor knowledge makes this one themed bar you will want to keep coming back to.
 Plus, there's country and western music on Sundays.